Your Agent's Bottleneck Is Your Documentation

 Information architecture is a senior skill

-There is a career angle to this that is worth naming.
-The skill of designing systems for agent consumption is the same skill, with a new name, as the skill of designing systems for human consumption.
-It is the skill that good staff engineers have always had: knowing what the right abstraction is, where the boundaries should be, what should be explicit and what can be implicit, what should be one document and what should be ten.
+There is a career angle here worth naming.
+Designing systems for agent consumption is the same skill, with a new name, as designing systems for human consumption.
+It is the skill good staff engineers have always had: knowing what the right abstraction is, where the boundaries should be, what should be explicit and what can be implicit, what should be one document and what should be ten.

 Junior engineers do not have this skill yet.
 Models do not have it either; they have something more like recall.
-The senior engineer's job in 2025 is not writing code.
-The model writes the code.
+The senior engineer's job in 2025 is not writing code, because the model writes the code.
 The senior engineer's job is designing the context layer the model operates inside.
-That is judgment work.
-That is taste work.
+That is judgment and taste work.
 It is a generalization of the engineer-as-reviewer role I wrote about last summer, pushed one layer up: not just reviewing what the agent produces, but designing the inputs the agent consumes.

 If I were running an engineering org today, the role I would be most aggressively staffing in H2 is not "AI engineer" in the sense the discourse means it.
 It is "context engineer" or "agent-computer interface designer" or whatever name eventually sticks.
 The person who looks at your stack and says: that schema is what's killing your agent, this doc is missing the entity definition the agent needs, this tool should have three more example payloads in its description.
 That is the senior engineering work of 2025.